 The third and rarest of the three types of mesothelioma cancer is pericardial mesothelioma.
 Pericardial mesothelioma affects the tissue and cavity surrounding the heart.
 Symptoms may include chest pain, shortness of breath, excessive coughing, and palpitations (abnormally rapid and strong heart beat).

 How Does Someone Get Mesothelioma Cancer?

-The asbestos fibers become lodged in the lungs and/or other internal organs, where they can cause the development of mesothelioma.
-This cancer is common among people who work in asbestos mines or work with asbestos products (which are very common in the construction of buildings and ships), but people who are simply exposed to an asbestos product can also develop mesothelioma cancer.
-Although a curable mesothelioma treatment has not yet been found, researchers are constantly working to cure the illness.
-Mesothelioma treatment centers have also been opened throughout the country to help support those who are living with the illness.
+Mesothelioma and asbestos are directly related, as the only confirmed cause of mesothelioma is asbestos exposure.
+Asbestos is a naturally occurring mineral that is composed of millions of fibers that are too small for the naked eye to see.
+When a product containing asbestos is in poor condition or is manipulated due to its installation, removal, or repair, it is likely to shed or release some of these fibers.
+The fibers are so light that they float in the air for hours or even days.
+People in their vicinity may breathe in these asbestos fibers without knowing they are doing so.
+When they are breathed in, the asbestos fibers become lodged in the lungs and/or other internal organs, where they can cause the development of mesothelioma.
+This cancer is common among people who work in asbestos mines or work with asbestos products, but people who are simply exposed to an asbestos product can also develop mesothelioma cancer.
+Although a 100 percent effective mesothelioma treatment has not yet been found, researchers are constantly working to cure the illness.
+Mesothelioma medical treatment centers have also been opened throughout the country to help support those who are living with the illness.

 Who Is Vulnerable to Mesothelioma Cancer?